Haters (TLC song)

-"Haters" is a song by American girl group TLC, from their fifth studio album, TLC (2017).
-It was released on October 26, 2016, in Japan and November 1, 2016 in New Zealand.
-The song was later released as the second single from the album on May 5, 2017, in other countries.
+"Haters" is a song by American girl group TLC, from their fifth and final studio album, TLC (2017).
+It was released as the lead single on October 26, 2016, in Japan and November 1, 2016 in New Zealand.
+The song was later re-released on May 5, 2017, in other countries.
 The song was written by Michael Busbee, Daniel Ullman, Bryan Jarett, Maureen McDonald.

 The song was first sung by the British girl group The Rosso Sisters in 2014 under the name "We Don't Care About That Anyway".
 It was performed live by the group during Demi Lovato's Neon Lights Tour, but never released as a single.

 Background and promotion

-On October 26, 2016, TLC released two singles "Joyride" and "Haters" exclusively in Japan as a follow-up to promote their upcoming fifth studio album TLC.
+On October 26, 2016, TLC released two singles "Haters" and "Joy Ride" exclusively in Japan as a follow-up to promote their upcoming fifth studio album TLC.
 "Joyride" shot to number one on the iTunes chart in Japan upon its release.
 On November 1, 2016, the song was released in New Zealand.
 The song was before released as "We Don't Care About That Anyway" by The Rosso Sisters in 2014.